MartinEBravo/movie-rating-predictor-service/README.md

 For the inference pipeline, predictions were made for both newly released movies and movies in "Post Production" status.
 For unreleased movies, an estimated `imdb_votes` value of 400 was used and an average runtime of 124.
 The website displayed predicted and actual ratings for 20 newly updated movies.

 ## Results
 The results demonstrated the effectiveness of the XGB Regressor, outperforming other models.
 The inclusion of a mix of simple and complex models ensured adaptability to different data scenarios.
-Looking at the predicted ratings for the movies in "Post Production" status they are relatively low, this could be caused by the set values on runtime and imdb_votes since they were missing in many of the rows.
+The website provided a user-friendly interface for exploring movie ratings and comparing predicted and actual IMDb ratings.

 ## How to Run the Code
 1. Create a profile on [Hopsworks.ai](https://www.hopsworks.ai/) and obtain an API key.